DonCharest/kanbanBoardApp/README.md

 - `Color` - the cards are white by default, but may be changed to varying colors for further visual identification.
 - `Comments` - comments may be added to the cards at any time to provide additional details, or status updates.

+### Creating a new card

+New Cards are added to the board by selecting the `circular, green plus button`, located at the top of the To Do column.
+Once selected, a modal dialog opens; the user then completes the form, and a ne card is placed into th To Do column.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.